SDSPT2s: SDSPT2 with Selection

 for determining the expansion coefficients of $|\Psi_I\rangle$ is only of dimension $3N_P$.
 The Hamiltonian and metric matrices have the following structures

 The above is nothing but a minimal MRCI (dubbed as SDSCI\cite{SDS}).
 Taking SDSCI as the seed, various methods can be derived\cite{iCI,iCIPT2,iCIPT2New,LiuWIRES2023}, among which the simplest variant is SDSPT2, which amounts to replacing the $QHQ$ block in Eq. \eqref{Hmat1} with $QH_0Q$.
-Like NEVPT2\cite{NEVPT2a,NEVPT2b,MSNEVPT2}, the Dyall CAS/A Hamiltonian\cite{DyallH0} is adopted here for $H_0$: To satisfy the zeroth-order Sch\"odinger equation,
+Like NEVPT2\cite{NEVPT2a}, the Dyall CAS/A Hamiltonian\cite{DyallH0} is adopted here for $H_0$:

 where the quasi-canonical orbital energies, $\epsilon_i$ and $\epsilon_a$, are obtained by diagonalizing the generalized Fock matrix